Analytical Duration and Empirical Dura ...

 When the required margin is greater than the quoted margin, the floater tends to be priced at a discount.
 This phenomenon can often be traced back to changes in the issuer’s credit risk.
 Specifically, at the reset date, if the required margin overshadows the quoted margin, it results in the floater making what is termed a “deficient” interest payment.
 This deficiency, in turn, leads to the floater being priced below its par value, solidifying its position at a discount.

 Conversely, when the required margin is exactly equal to the quoted margin, the floater is said to be priced at par.
-The rationale behind this is that the alignment between the required and quoted margins naturally drives the floater’s flat price towards its par value, especially as the next reset date comes onto the horizon.
+The rationale behind this is that the alignment between the required and quoted margins naturally drives the floater’s flat price towards its par value, especially as the next reset date comes into the horizon.

 Lastly, in situations where the required margin is less than the quoted margin, the floater enjoys premium pricing.
 This is indicative of favorable market conditions for that particular floater.